JasonBock/Rocks/docs/notes/408 - General Refactorings.md

 * DONE - `Extensions`
     * DONE - `ITypeParameterSymbolExtensions`
         * DONE - `GetConstraints()` - Maybe now figure out how to determine if the `default` constraint exists?
-* "Remove Unnecessary Usings"
-* Format every file
+* DONE - Format every file
-* Ensure all the code in the Rocks library has the "disclaimer" XML comment at the top to discourage users from using them for anything outside of code-generated Rocks usage.
+* DONE - Ensure all the code in the Rocks library has the "disclaimer" XML comment at the top to discourage users from using them for anything outside of code-generated Rocks usage.
 * Testing - In general, other than the builders which are essentially tested by the "Generators" unit tests, code should have unit tests in isolation to ensure specific parts can be tested separately.
 * Before committing, run Rocks.Performance on the `main` branch, and then on this branch, and see what the differences are.
 Could also do the same for the code gen tests.